Cheng Keng-chuen (鄭鏡泉) – Developer behind Alhambra Building (平安大厦) and Evergreen Villa (松柏新邨)

 Cheng Keng-chuen (likely the man in the black suit with white pocket square in the centre) being sent off at Kai Tak before his trip to Europe and the US to study property development and attend the New York World Expo by his friends Tung Wah chairman Cheung Yuk-lun and Po Leung Kuk chairman Cham Siu-leun (WKYP, 1964-7-6)

 The first real estate company Cheng was associated with was Kwan Hing Investment (群興置業), which he incorporated in June 1957 with $1 million in capital in partnership with Mak Lun of 61 Hau Wong Road in Kowloon City.
 In 1958, Kwan Hing built the Comfort Building (安樂大厦) at 86-88 Nathan Road and the firm is still a live company today.
-In December 1957, Cheng incorporated Alhambra Investment Co Ltd (平安置業) in partnership with the trios behind Kiu Fung Investment – Kwan Kai-ming, Chui Yue-chuen and Tseng Cheng and acquired the landmark Alhambra Theatre (平安戲院) at 383-389 Nathan Road, the first luxurious theater in Kowloon which was originally opened in 1934 by HK Amusements controlled by Lo Kan, the cinema king of southern China.
+In December 1957, Cheng incorporated Alhambra Investment Co Ltd (平安置業) with $1.2 million in capital in partnership with the trios behind Kiu Fung Investment – Kwan Kai-ming, Chui Yue-chuen and Tseng Cheng and acquired the landmark Alhambra Theatre (平安戲院) at 383-389 Nathan Road, the first luxurious theater in Kowloon which was originally opened in 1934 by HK Amusements controlled by Lo Kan, the cinema king of southern China.

 Left: Ad for Kwan Hing’s Comfort Building in Tsim Sha Tsui in 1958 (KSEN, 1958-10-2); Right: picture of the collapsed Alhambra Theatre during its fatal demolition in 1958